paulkre/bevy_image_export/README.md

             });
         });

-    // Spawn the ImageExporterBundle to initiate the export of the output texture. commands.spawn(ImageExporterBundle {
+    // Spawn the ImageExportBundle to initiate the export of the output texture. commands.spawn(ImageExportBundle {
-        source: exporter_sources.add(output_texture_handle.into()),
+        source: export_sources.add(output_texture_handle.into()),
-        settings: ImageExporterSettings {
+        settings: ImageExportSettings {
             // Frames will be saved to "./out/[#####].png".
             output_dir: "out".into(),
             extension: "png".into(),